-This article outlines what Oklahoma MSPs need to understand about the state’s unsettled surcharge laws.
+This article outlines what Oklahoma MSPs need to understand about the state’s new surcharging permissions and requirements.

 It also introduces actionable strategies for managing costs while staying out of regulatory trouble.
 These include encouraging clients to pay via ACH and using MSP-specific payment automation to streamline billing while reducing exposure to high-fee card transactions.